Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 \subsection{An MPC computation of the winners in the {\sc Maximin} rule}

-Fixing $m \in [M]$, the talliers need first to find the index $m' \neq m$ which minimizes $P(m,m')$; once $m'$ is found then $\bw(m)=P(m,m')$.
+Fixing $m \in [M]$, the talliers need first to find the index $m' \neq m$ which minimizes $P(m,m')$ (where $P$ is, as before, the sum of all ballot matrices, see Eq. (\ref{pdef})).
+Once $m'$ is found then $\bw(m)=P(m,m')$.
 To do that (finding a minimum among $M-1$ values), the talliers need to perform $M-2$ secure comparisons.
 That means an overall number of $M(M-2)$ secure comparisons for the first stage in the talliers' computation of the final results (namely, the computation of the scores for all candidates under the {\sc Maximin} rule).
-The second stage is just like in {\sc Copeland} --- finding the indices of the $K$ candidates with the highest $\bw$ scores.
+The second stage is just like in {\sc Copeland}, namely, finding the indices of the $K$ candidates with the highest $\bw$ scores.
 As analyzed earlier, that task requires an invocation of the secure comparison sub-protocol at most $M(M-1)/2$ times.
 Namely, the determination of the winners in the case of {\sc Maximin} requires performing the comparison sub-protocol less than $1.5 M^2$ times.

 The above described computation maintains the privacy of the voters, as argued in Section \ref{priv1}.